Gaffers2277/DUX-Cafe-Beans/README.md

 -	Follows the Gutenberg Rule as a few pages are displayed prominently at the top of the page, at least one of which the user will need.
 As you descend the page information becomes less immediately relevant.

 <img width="1052" height="697" alt="Screenshot 2026-03-06 150118" src="https://github.com/user-attachments/assets/785f5b84-a935-4bdc-9d86-d35c350bbf60" />
+-	On the menu page of the website iconic representation is a design principle that has been demonstrated as every menu item is assigned a corresponding picture.
+This can prove helpful to customers who do not know what they would like to eat or drink.
+-	This page also displays a great demonstration of CRAP principles C – On the side bar the different sections are written in black and bold whereas their subsections are in a smaller lighter grey.
+R – Each icons background has the same dark green colour, and all products are framed in the same way for their picture.
+A – Page is designed in a visually appealing way as all elements are in line with one another.
+P – All elements related to one another are grouped together under clearly defined headings.

 ---
 # Design Choices